The Mountain Men: Production

 The film was shot in Wyoming at Bridger-Teton National Forest, Grand Teton National Park, Shoshone National Forest and Yellowstone National Park.

+According to Heston during post porduction "much of that wonderfully inspiring footage was cut and the editors focused on exploiting the raw action between" characters played by him and Brian Keith, which "violated the agreement I thought we had with Ransohoff about what the picture should be about."

 Reception

-The film received mixed reviews with Michael Blowen of The Boston Globe stating the picture "is, quite simply, the worst film of the year."
-Variety assessed the film as "loaded with vulgarities, bloody, and takes ages to drag from one plot development to another."
-Both Gene Siskel and Roger Ebert gave the film negative reviews, selecting the film as one of their "dogs of the year" in a 1980 episode of Sneak Previews.
-Siskel added "Heston has simply failed to grow up, this is a 1950s movie in its look, its comedy and in its racist attitude towards Indians.
+The film received mixed reviews with Michael Blowen of The Boston Globe writing that the picture "is, quite simply, the worst film of the year".
+Variety assessed the film as "loaded with vulgarities, bloody, and takes ages to drag from one plot development to another".
+Both Gene Siskel and Roger Ebert gave the film negative reviews, selecting it as one of their "dogs of the year" in a 1980 episode of Sneak Previews.
+Siskel added, "Heston has simply failed to grow up, this is a 1950s movie in its look, its comedy and in its racist attitude towards Indians.
 It portrays them in some battle scenes as shuffling freaks in redface."
-In his annual publication, Leonard Maltin rated the film BOMB and described it as "crude, bloody and tiresome good-guys-vs-Indians western."
+In his annual publication, Leonard Maltin rated the film "BOMB" and described it as "crude, bloody and tiresome good-guys-vs-Indians western".

-Linda Gross of the Los Angeles Times gave a partially favorable review saying that "for the most part, the film...is an enjoyable yarn."
+Linda Gross of the Los Angeles Times gave a partially favorable review, writing that "for the most part, the film...is an enjoyable yarn".
 Marylynn Uricchio echoed the same assessment in The Pittsburgh Post-Gazette.
 In The New York Times, Janet Maslin praised the Wyoming scenery.

+Heston said shortly after the film's release:

-Heston later said "the film that you saw was not the film that we conceived or shot.
+The film that you saw was not the film that we conceived or shot.
 We compromised.
 My son's script was much darker.
 It emphasized the sort of autumnal recognition that they earned as trappers.
 I confess that I miss that aspect bitterly.
 My son found it difficult to swallow.
 He poured everything into the script and he resented the changes.
 But all artists compromise.
 Every one of my films could have been better.
 Every one of them.
 My son learned that the people who put up the money control the film.
 When we saw the final cut, he was heartbroken....
 I could have walked out.
 I could have put everything on the line but I don't like to do that.
 It was the director's (Richard Lang) first feature and I don't like to throw my weight around.
 But maybe I should have.
-Maybe I made a mistake."
+Maybe I made a mistake.

+In his 1995 memoir, Heston wrote that while he approved of the change of title, he disliked the print advertising and felt the editing "was pretty much slash-and-burn... a shocking violation of assurances Ransohoff had given me.
+It was my first and to this day the most outrageous encounter in this town with that kind of behavior.
+Mountain Men remains a bitter memory of what could've been a fine film."